Altinity/clickhouse-backup/ReadMe.md

 OPTIONS:
    --config value, -c value                    Config 'FILE' name. (default: "/etc/clickhouse-backup/config.yml") [$CLICKHOUSE_BACKUP_CONFIG]
-   --table value, --tables value, -t value     Download and restore objects which matched with table name patterns, separated by comma, allow ? and * as wildcard
+   --table value, --tables value, -t value     Download and restore objects for tables that only match table name patterns, separated by comma, allows ? and * as wildcards
    --restore-database-mapping value, -m value  Define the rule to restore data.
 For the database not defined in this struct, the program will not deal with it.
-   --partitions partition_id                   Download and restore backup only for selected partition names, separated by comma if PARTITION BY clause return numeric not hashed values for partition_id field in system.parts table, then use --partitions=partition_id1,partition_id2 format if PARTITION BY clause return hashed string values, then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format if PARTITION BY clause return tuple with multiple fields, then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format values depends on field types in your table, use single quote for String and Date/DateTime related types look to system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
+   --partitions partition_id                   Download and restore backup only for selected partition names, separated by comma if PARTITION BY clause returns numeric not-hashed values for partition_id field in system.parts table then use --partitions=partition_id1,partition_id2 format if PARTITION BY clause returns hashed string values then use --partitions=('non_numeric_field_value_for_part1'),('non_numeric_field_value_for_part2') format if PARTITION BY clause returns tuple with multiple fields then use --partitions=(numeric_value1,'string_value1','date_or_datetime_value'),(...) format values depend on field types in your table, use single quote for String and Date/DateTime related types look into system.parts partition and partition_id fields for details https://clickhouse.com/docs/en/operations/system-tables/parts/
    --schema, -s                                        Download and Restore schema only --data, -d                                          Download and Restore data only --rm, --drop                                        Drop schema objects before restore